 - Specialized measures to prevent infection

-Infection during orthodontics is prevented at Dr. Jamilian’s orthodontic clinic through taking specialized measures using sterile and standard equipment and supplies.
+Infection during orthodontics is prevented at Dr. Jamilian’s orthodontic clinic by taking specialized measures using sterile and standard equipment and supplies.
 These measures aim to protect the patient, staff, and even the doctor himself and to prevent transmission of any contamination.